habitat-sh/habitat/www/source/blog/2017-10-24-node-with-db.html.md

 **habitat/plan.sh**

 ```
-pkg_name=learn-about-me
-pkg_origin=core
-pkg_version="0.1.0"
-pkg_scaffolding="core/scaffolding-node"

 pkg_binds=(
   [database]="port"
 )
 ```

-Now, let's define the value for that port in a configuration file - this will tell Habitat where to connect to the database when binding the two containers (unlike habitat/default.toml - which is used to set environmental variables within the application itself).
+Now, let's define the value for that port in a configuration file - this will tell Habitat where to connect to the database when binding the two containers (unlike habitat/default.toml - which is used to define environmental variables within the application itself).

 **default-config.json**